ozanerdem/ozanerdem.github.io/_posts/2019-09-16-representation-in-sat.markdown

 \end{align*}
 $$

-%Uh-oh, we now have really selected for each position, however this looks still
-%awkward in a few ways!
-For instance, vertex 5 is visited 3 times, which should not happen in a Hamiltonian path.

 Now that we have properly selected a subset of the edges of the input graph, we can actually visualize it.
 The following shows the path resulting from this assignment: